 As always, there are different variables that will dictate which is the best option for you, and if you’ve made it this far and still aren’t sure, never fear.
 We’re here to help, and we’d be more than happy to sit down and have a chinwag about your small business and what your best foot forward might be.

-So go on, why not pop in for a coffee and a chat, or just drop us a line and we can chat right from the comfort of your couch.
+So go on, why not say hello on our online form here, or pop a time in the diary for a free non-obligatory chat, and we can catch up right from the comfort of your couch.
 In fact, we’re sitting by the phone right now.
 Just waiting for your call.
 Hand on the receiver and all.
 Make our day?